 The Exoplanet Explorers (ExoExplorers) Science Series, sponsored by the ExoPAG Executive Committee and the NASA’s Exoplanet Exploration Program, aims to enable the professional development of a cohort of graduate students and/or postdocs in exoplanet research (“ExoExplorers”).

 Each member of the cohort will be featured in a webinar that will be live streamed to the exoplanet community, helping to increase their visibility within the field.
 The cohort will also engage with established exoplanet researchers (“ExoGuides”) via a combination of tailored presentations and small group discussions.

 Webinars from the ExoExplorers are open to the exoplanet community.
 Both the ExoExplorer and ExoGuide webinars are recorded and posted to this page so that they can be viewed at later dates.

 The first cohort ran from January 2021 - June 2021 and was composed of 10 early career scientists.
-The second cohort is running from January 2022 - June 2022 and is composed of 12 early career scientists.
+The second cohort ran from January 2022 - June 2022 and was composed of 12 early career scientists.